‘Publicity is justly commended as a remedy for social and industrial diseases. Sunlight is said to be the best of disinfectants’

 The FA Council is currently not fit for purpose, we recommend a reduction in its number of members and a maximum potential term of office of three years with one possibility of re-election for a further three year term.
 There should be at least three supporters’ representatives positioned on the Council (potentially one coming from the Football Supporters’ Federation, Supporters’ Direct and Level Playing Field).
 Its meeting agendas should be published beforehand and meetings should be open to attend or broadcast online.

 There is also good reason to think that the FA qualifies as a ‘public authority’ in the sense that it regulates our national game and clubs (community institutions), as well as receiving public money (mainly through Sport England).
-Consequently we are calling for it to be included in the list of organisations subject to the Freedom of Information Act.
+Consequently we are calling for it to be included in the list of organizations subject to the Freedom of Information Act.

 We suggest that the current mandatory public disclosure of holdings of more than 10% of a club (not always enforced) is included in the licensing regime and is reduced to holdings of 1% or more.
 Comprehensive three year ‘Future Financial Information’ currently demanded by the leagues should also be made public as well as all details of transfers, agents and player wages (this happens in the MLS in the USA, and it has not deterred players like Thierry Henry and David Beckham from playing there).
 Discover more by following this link.

 Clubs should also be required to publicly disclose the number of parent or holding companies involved (in any capacity) in the club’s ownership along with their location.
 The FA should also publish an expected reduction in the number of clubs going into insolvencies for the following three seasons.